A small town in Cleveland County

 Community events in Casar and nearby

 "Casar has a townwide yard sale every spring and fall.
-We also have the 4th of July Festival," Walker says.
+We also have the Fourth of July Festival," Walker says.
 Most community events are held around the town hall or the elementary school.
 "This little group, called Friends of The Park, has a Halloween bash and an Easter egg hunt at the park.
 And there are other different events during the year."
 Locals also travel to attend events in nearby towns.
 "A lot of people go over to the Belwood Day Festival.
 It's a car, tractor and motorcycle show.
 They have different bands, too," Walker says.

 Attending church and traveling around the area

 Residents attend houses of worship like Casar Baptist Church and South Mountain Bluegrass Church.
 According to data from the U.S. Census, locals travel about 30 minutes to get to work.
-Routes such as Casar-Lawndale Road and Highway 10 bring commuters to other towns and cities in Cleveland County.
-U.S. 74 awaits about 30 miles away.
+Routes such as Casar-Lawndale Road and state Highway 10 bring commuters to other towns and cities in Cleveland County.
+U.S. 74 is about 30 miles away.
 Charlotte is about 65 miles from Casar.

 Shopping and dining on Highway 10